Test Driven Development

-Rather this blog is intended as an explanation as to why Experience Digital uses test driven development; an homage to the amazing work of the development team and the dedication that they employ in every project we embark upon.
+This post not intended to teach developers about test driven development, rather it is an explanation as to why Experience Digital uses test driven development; an homage to the amazing work of the development team and the dedication that they employ in every project we embark upon.

 What is Test Driven Development?

 I am not going to lie, when tasked with writing this blog I was worried that I wouldn’t be able to do justice to what is such an important element of what we do here.
 I was worried I wouldn’t be up to the task of making it sound interesting.
 I was worried I would be bored.

 As it turns out Test Driven Development is not just interesting, it’s also a remarkably simple concept.

 At a very basic level, Test Driven Development is a software development process relying on software requirements being converted to test cases before the software is fully developed.
 It is called Test Driven because the first thing you do is write the test, rather than write the platform.

 Wait…isn’t that backward?
 How can you write test cases for something you haven’t even developed yet?

 The Test becomes the Benchmark